edouardkombo/CourseApiTest/README.md

 - FOSRestBundle => For Rest architecture management
 - JMSSerializerBundle => For Data queries serialization (json, xml)
 - NelmioApiDocBundle  => To generate a fast and readable documentation for the api
+- NelmioCorsBundle    => To enable cors requests on api
 - Lexik/JWT-Authentication-Bundle => To manage the http authentication by Token

 And that's all.